Part I.. The Power of Music

 Stone's guitarist Keith Richards told an interviewer, "There are black magicians who think we're acting as unknown agents of Lucifer."
 (Rolling Stone Magazine, August 19, 1971) In other words, if something is going on outside our control, it's not our fault.

-Also See Evidence For The Devil and Satanism
+Also See Evidence For The Devil

 All American boy Michael Jackson, whose phenomenally popular video "Thriller" is filled with occult imagery, including his transformation into a werewolf and necromancy, or contact with the dead, begins the video with the following disclaimer: "Due to my strong personal convictions I wish to stress that this film in no way endorses a belief in the occult."